CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 - Before the next meeting, I will look into the sample plugin and see how we can use that as a framework for our code going forward.
 - There are no immedate obstacles in our way besides what has already been said.

+Brock Brumfield
+- Since the last meeting, some work has been done and progress made on the grading files but much more work is to be done.
+We are sitting comfortably as we move closer towards thanksgiving break.
+- Before the next meeting we will need to add more to the files and work on the todos still.
+We are going to have todo some more research and try to use some of the sources here on campus to try and help us advance forward on this certain issue.
+- The obstacles that stand in our way currently are the todos that are still yet to be done.
+The todos will have to be completed before the end of the project for sure, and research will be needed in order for completion.

 ### Stand-Up Meeting Four (11/17/2022)

 - What did you since last meeting?